How to Create a Sensory-Friendly Classroom: An In-Depth Guide for Educators

 Visual supports help provide the structure and predictability children need, reducing anxiety and promoting independence.

 They also help keep the classroom clean and organized.
-Visual clutter can be overstimulating, especially for hypersensitive children.
+Visual clutter can be overstimulating, especially for hypersensitive children (and adults!).

 When choosing visual supports, use calming colors and simple, non-distracting visuals to create a more soothing atmosphere that reduces visual overstimulation.
 Avoid bright, overly stimulating colors.